aplr/next_connect_middleware_issue/README.md

 This repo contains the code to reproduce the issue [#]() in [bufbuild/connect-es](https://github.com/bufbuild/connect-es).

+I try to use `connect-web` in the Next.js middleware as node APIs are not available.

 In short, the next edge middleware seems to have issues with the `AbortController`.
 I did not dig deeper yet.

 ## Reproduction